eparsonnet93/ekpmeasure/docs/source/start.rst

 Load Dataset
 ************

-One can load a Dataset, using :func:`load_Dataset <ekpmeasure.analysis.load.load_Dataset>`,  from a path.
+One can load a Dataset, using :func:`load_Dataset <ekpy.analysis.load.load_Dataset>`,  from a path.
 This method earches a folder for a pickle file (.pkl) of name 'meta_data' or will inform the user that none exists.

 .. code-block:: python